ggouws/HPC_RNAseq/README.md

   - -s: Whether the data are stranded ("yes") or not ("no").
 This refers to whether your data/sequence reads are in a particular orientation.
 There is more information [here](https://chipster.csc.fi/manual/library-type-summary.html).
     This will depend on your library preparation.
-  - -t: The feature type that you want to quantify, typically genes ("gene") or exons ("exon").
+  - -t: The feature type that you want to quantify, typically genes ("gene" or "CDS", depending on the annotation) or exons ("exon").
 The features that can be quantified are named in the third column of your ('.gff') annotation file.
   - -i: The GFF attribute that you want to use as a feature ID.
 This is what is used to identify the counts in the tables that are produced.
 If multiple GFF lines have the same ID, they will be considered as being part of the same feature.
     As such, a high resolution annotation is desirable.